 A fantastic camcorder for some, but you may be overpaying for features you won’t ever use.

-Even though the XA25 is an excellent camcorder, it is important to remember the kinds of filmmaking equipment that can be purchased for $3000.
-If you’re going to splurge on your first professional camcorder, you shouldn’t look any further than the XA25.
+Even though the XA25 is an excellent camcorder, it is essential to remember the kinds of filmmaking equipment that can be purchased for $3000.
+So if you splurge on your first professional camcorder, you shouldn’t look further than the XA25.

 The HD-SDI terminal allows you to output uncompressed video, which is ideal for use in a studio environment.
-Additionally, the XLR terminals allow the camcorder to be used with professional audio equipment.
+Additionally, the XLR terminals will enable the camcorder to be used with professional audio equipment.

 Canon XA25 Specs